okami101/vuetify-admin/packages/docs/guide/laravel.md

 ## YAML

-For even more auto generation power, and because `crud:make` can be exhausting to write with all options, a direct resource yaml file descriptor can be used via `php artisan crud:yaml my-new-resource.yml [options]`.
+For even more auto generation power and reusability, a direct resources yaml file descriptor can be used via `php artisan crud:yaml my-new-resource.yml [options]` for API and `yarn crud:yaml my-new-resource.yml [options]` for UI.
 You can also directly provide a directory which contains all necessary YAML resource descriptor files as needed.

 Use `name` option in order to import only targeted resource.

 :::tip YAML TUTORIAL
-Go to [dedicated YAML section](generators.md#yaml) for full explanation with advanced tutorial.
+Go to [separate YAML guide](generators.md#yaml) for full showcase with yaml samples.
 :::

-## Other internal traits or services included
+## Internal services and traits included

 ### Specific resource base